laguirre12/openweather/README.md

 * `openweather-air.js`: A module for solely interacting with the [OpenWeather Air pollution API](https://openweathermap.org/api/pollution/co).
 The module consists of an `AirRequest` class, `AirRequestType`'s to specify which endpoint is called, and factory functions to create new `AirRequest`'s.

-* `openweather-weather.js`: A module for solely interacting with the Current Weather and Forecast OpenWeather APIs.
+* `openweather-weather.js`: A module for interacting with the [Openweather Current Weather API](https://openweathermap.org/current), [OpenWeather 5 day/3 hour Forecast API](https://openweathermap.org/forecast5), and the [OpenWeather 16 day Forecast API](https://openweathermap.org/forecast16).
+These three API's are grouped together because they have similar request parameters.
 The module consists of a `WeatherRequest` class, `WeatherRequestType`'s to specify which endpoint is called, and factory functions to create new `WeatherRequest`'s.

 ## OpenWeather-uv
     const uv = require('openweather-uv');